steelvelveteen/Nuremberg/README.md

 9. **Seeding the database** To seed the `TestModels` table with some fake data we use the `override void OnModelCreating()` for this.
 Add some instances of the model and run a new migration: `dotnet ef migrations add SeedData` and then run `dotnet ef database update`.
 Verify the table has this data added to it.

+10. **Identity from EFCore** : add the nuget package `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.
+The `ApplicationDbContext` must now extend the IdentityDbContext class instead of the DbContext class.
+This must be done for all partial ApplicationDbContext classes.
+Add the service in `Program.cs` file in the dbContext section : `builder.Services.AddIdentity<IdentityUser, IdentityRole>()`